“People don’t want to buy a quarter-inch drill. They want a quarter-inch hole!” – Theodore Levitt

-I’m about to say something that has really gone out of vogue on LinkedIn…
+I’m about to say something that is very unpopular with the majority of the “talking heads” on LinkedIn…

 “The purpose of marketing is to sell!”

 Marketing is a force multiplier.
-Great marketing helps sales sell more product, to more people, faster than they could on their own.
+Great marketing helps sales sell more products, to more people, faster than they could on their own.

-If you spend any time on LinkedIn, you may be under the impression that today’s marketing is not about selling at all.
-Marketing is now about giving, building community, educating, empathizing, sharing, being 100% authentic.
-While I admire and strive to emulate the above traits, if these are your marketing goals, your company is headed for financial disaster.
+If you spend any time on LinkedIn, you will quickly discover that marketing is not about selling at all.
+Today, marketing is about giving, building community, educating, empathizing, sharing, being 100% authentic.
+While I admire and strive to emulate these values, if these are your marketing goals, your company is headed for financial disaster.

-The Titans (Barnum, Ogilvy, Bernbach, Jobs, Burnett, etc…) did not “give away” value (or anything) to build buyer trust.
-Great marketers know how to “articulate” value and conquer buyer fear in order to sell more product and services.
+The Titans of Marketing & Advertising (Barnum, Ogilvy, Bernbach, Jobs, Burnett, Gossage, etc…) did not “give away” anything in order to win the hearts, minds, and cheque-books of consumers.
+Great marketers know how to “articulate” value and conquer buyer fear in order to sell any product or service.